Josh Cullen (musician): 2016–2018: Pre-debut

-2018-2022: Debut as SB19 and breakthrough
+2018–2022: Debut as SB19 and breakthrough

-On 26 October 2018, Santos debuted with fellow members Pablo, Stell, Justin, and Ken as P-Pop group known as SB19.
-Their first single "Tilaluha" was written by fellow member Pablo but its success was not widely acclaimed.
+On October 26, 2018, Josh debuted with fellow members Pablo, Stell, Justin, and Ken as P-Pop group known as SB19.
+Their debut single "Tilaluha" was written by fellow member Pablo, but its success was not widely acclaimed.
 With a message centered on heartbreak and unrequited love, the song was intended to introduce the band and their powerful vocals in which it debuted poorly to charts.
-The initial poor reception for the group and their singles leads to them almost splitting up.
+The initial poor reception for the group and their singles almost led to the band's disbandment.
 SB19's second single "Go Up" was released on July 19, 2019.
-They described the song as their "last shot" because they had decided to disband if their career did not progress after.
-Unexpectedly, they gained public attention after the dance practice video of the song was uploaded which was later shared by a fan on Twitter and Facebook.
+They described the song as their "last shot" because they had decided to disband if their career would not progress after.
+The group had gained public attention after the dance practice video of the song went viral due to a tweet of a fan account.
 Opportunities opened and the group started to appear in multiple radio and television outlets, both local and internationally.
 On 2021, SB19 became the first Filipino and Southeast Asian act to be nominated in Billboard Music Awards for Top Social Artist along with BTS, Blackpink, Ariana Grande, and Seventeen—which BTS won.
 It marked the first-ever appearance of a Filipino artist in the Billboard Music Awards.

-In 2022, Santos joined his independent musician cousins Ocho the Bullet and Carrot Mayor on their track "Sofa (Remix)", released on YouTube and Apple Music.
+In 2022, Josh joined his independent musician cousins Ocho the Bullet and Carrot Mayor on their track "Sofa (Remix)", released on YouTube and Apple Music.

-2023-present: Wild Tonight, debut as solo artist
+2023–present: Wild Tonight, debut as solo artist, Lost & Found debut album

-On February 24, Josh Cullen debut as solo artist, record producer, song writer and composer.
-He released a single "WILD TONIGHT", a Victorian themes and vampire-inspired concept combines with the elements of EDM, pop, and hip-hop.
-The single was the result of artistic pursuit: a pulse of liberating joy that reveals a facet of Josh’s personality beyond celebrityhood and public perception.
-Josh acknowledges that he is heavily involved in the creative process, from brainstorming and refining music ideas to writing lyrics and composing melodies, and even getting himself into co-producing the material with Ace Santos, his cousin.
+On February 24, 2023, Josh made his debut as a solo artist, releasing a single called "Wild Tonight".
+He co-produced the material with Ace Santos, his cousin.

+On September 6, 2024, Josh released his debut album, Lost & Found.
+His album includes nine tracks, including his singles "Sumaya", "Silent Cries", "Honest", and "1999".
+On the same month, he held his first solo concert in celebration of his debut album at New Frontier Theater in Quezon City.

+On November 13, Josh collaborated with K-pop group H1-KEY to release their single, titled "Re: Thinkin' About You".
+The following week, the single was released on November 20.

+On December, Josh announced that he is set to release his music video for his song, "1999" from his debut album Lost & Found.
+The following week, he released his music video, accompanied by his standalone single.